Aiven-Open/klaw/coral/proxy/README.md

 This is the alias for `pnpm dev --mode=[start|restart] --testEnv=true`.

 Runs the `pnpm dev` command with the mode flag start or restart and an additional flag "testEnv".
-When `--testEnv=true` is set, we additionally check and, if necessary, setup a sandbox environment for klaw (zookeeper, kafka, schema-registry).
-Note: The files for the sandbox environment are large.
+When `--testEnv=true` is set, we additionally check and, if necessary, setup a sandbox environment for Klaw.

 **Use `pnpm:[start|restart]:testEnv` when:**